Occasionally, a caller might misdial a phone number and end up calling a tracking number from your pool without actually being on your website.

 It's important to note that every call, tracked or not that passes through one of your tracking numbers will be reported.

 If you find that a high number of calls are being reported without a source attribution, please follow the checklist below to identify the cause;

-We see this often where web developers create new pages or make changes to existing pages without realising there is a call tracking system implemented, and they simply use the phone number they see on the site (a tracking number!) as the phone number.
+This is often seen where web developers create new pages or make changes to existing pages without realising there is a call tracking system implemented and they simply use the phone number they see on the site (a tracking number!) as the phone number.

-Following on from item 1 above, if you've used a website tracking pool number in a static advertisement, the best course of action is to create a new offline pool (a pool with a single number and no website data) specifically for that advertisement, then remove the number from the website tracking pool and re-add it to the new offline pool you have created.
-This will allow you to independently track the success of the offline media as well.
-You'll need to replace that number in the web site pool by ordering a new number, which you can do in real-time by clicking the 'Orders' button in your control panel.
+If a tracking pool number is used in a static advertisement on a website, the best course of action is to create a new offline pool (e.g. a pool with a single number and no website data) specifically for that advertisement, then remove the number from the website tracking pool and re-add it to the new offline pool that was created.

-Ensure that you have at least one tracking source enabled in the Pool configuration.
+- Ensure that at least one tracking source is enabled in the Pool Configuration.